HOME

 Visit LinkedIn

-Jacqueline Adams launched a second career as a communications strategist after more than two decades as an Emmy Award-winning CBS News correspondent.
+JACQUELINE ADAMS has had a long career as a journalist, author and convener.
+After more than two decades as an Emmy Award-winning CBS News correspondent, she launched a second career as a communications strategist.
 A natural “connector,” she has the unique ability to hear clients’ strategic concerns and find creative solutions, drawing upon her wealth of contacts and experiences in media, business, academic and civic circles.

-Through her boutique consulting firm, J Adams: Strategic Communications, LLC, she counsels corporate and non-profit clients.
-Ms. Adams serves as a senior advisor to the new payment platform for publishers, NICKLPass and is a co-founder of the bespoke training program for rising star managers of color, The Diverse Future.
+Through her boutique consulting firm, J Adams: Strategic Communications, LLC, Ms. Adams counsels a variety of corporate and non-profit clients.
+She is a co-founder of the training program for rising star managers of color, The Future Foundation.
+She also serves as a senior advisor to the B-2-B firm, NicklPass, which provides easy access to subscriptions via one login for teams.

 Jacqueline’s Gallery